newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/nexus-business.md

 * You have company-operated vehicles making business-related stops (deliveries or pickups)

 :::infoAlert
- If you sell goods or services to a business that sells your products or services in New Jersey, you may be a nexus business.
+ If you have a licensing agreement with a business in New Jersey, this may qualify you as a nexus business.
 :::

 If you are unsure if you are a nexus business the [NJ the Division of Taxation’s Nexus Unit - Office Audit Branch](https://www.state.nj.us/treasury/taxation/organization/audit-taxtype-nexus.shtml) can help make that determination.